dhis2/approvals-app/docs/user/approving_by_workflow.md

 Which of these actions are available for a given workflow at a given moment in time depends on the type of actions which have been taken already at the current and other levels of the organisational hierarchy.

 In the example above the "approve" action is available.
-When you choose the "approve" action, you are presented with a confirmation dialog as displayed below which summarises the datasets you are approving.
-The workflow is not approved until you click "approve" to confirm there.
+When you choose the "Approve" action, you are presented with a confirmation dialog as displayed below which summarises the datasets you are approving.
+The workflow is not approved until you click "Approve" to confirm there.
 Other actions take effect immediately and do not have a confirmation step.

 ![Take an approval action](resources/images/approval_confirmation.png)